DataScienceSchools/DataScienceSchools/README.md

-- 👋 Author : Bahar GK
+- 👋 Author : Bahareh GK
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me :
 - E-Mail: baharkondori@gmail.com